hartoman/Practical-JSON-Editor/README.md

 There are no cookies, and the only the selected visual options are saved in your local storage.

 ## HOW TO USE
-Here are explained the functions of all the buttons, grouped by function and location.
+The buttons, grouped by function and location, explained:
 ### Top-Right Corner
 - ⚙ Options : Opens options dialog.
 Options include dark-mode and turning tooltips on/off.